BeyondTrust/pbis-open/package/open/mac/Resources/English.lproj/ReadMe.txt

-PowerBroker Identity Services - Open Edition
+BeyondTrust AD Bridge - Open Edition
 --------

 To join an Active Directory domain using a graphical utility, run: